-Whereas my approach to building resilience on a personal level is about maintaining a positive outlook on life generally (See my last article), I can’t have the same approach to being an entrepreneur.
+Whereas my approach to building resilience on a personal level is about maintaining a positive outlook on life generally, I can’t have the same approach to being an entrepreneur.
 If you are in the business of business, you already know why!

 Yep, that means in the morning I have two separate planning notebooks to prepare myself for the day!
 Here is how I build entrepreneurial resilience:

 Most people are turned off by the idea of having some algorithm or ‘test’ tell them who they are, but I actually find conducting assessments such as the Kolbe A Index to have been fundamental in helping me to understand the roles I naturally play in teams.

 I recommend taking multiple types of self-assessment tests and keeping a log of your results in a special place (an ‘Entrepreneur Profile’ document maybe?) so that when you come up against problems you’re quickly able to ascertain whether this is as a result of your natural traits or out of character.

 So with that in mind,

 I am a strong believer of the fact that we already have what we need with us through the combination of our wide-ranging life experiences.
 These experiences are in my opinion what we should be using to define our entrepreneurial purpose in the first place.
 The Ikigai Model is a great tool if you’re stuck on where to start!

 In my years of working with entrepreneurs and being one myself, I have consistently found that those who do not take regular time out to honestly reflect on the reasons why they are failing or succeeding are unable to sustain long term growth and build sustainable businesses.